How to block Layer 7, or Deep Packet Inspection (DPI), applications through the firewall rather than the web filter.

 With the Firewall, you can drop or reject Layer 7 applications traffic based on their signature, rather than IP address or port number.

 Note: Your Smoothwall must be licensed for Layer 7 to make full use of application blocking.
 For more information, contact your Smoothwall representative.
-To view a full list of those applications available with and without a Layer 7 license, see How does Classify Layer 7 Applications?.
+To view a full list of those applications available with and without a Layer 7 license, see our knowledge base article, How does Smoothwall Classify Layer 7 Applications?

 Solution (Pre-Inverness Release)